AninditaBasu/pi-projects/topics/security_camera.md

 title: Security system
 description: Surveillance setup with Raspberry Pi Zero W and Camera Module 3
 created: Apr 20, 2025
-updated: Apr 25, 2025
+updated: May 1, 2025
 ---

 # {{ page.title }}

-Lakshman, as the story goes, didn't sleep a wink for 14 years.
+Lakshman<sup>\*</sup>, as the story goes, didn't sleep a wink for 14 years.
 During the day, he'd hunt with his elder brother, the exiled prince Ram, and during the night, he'd stand outside the leaf-hut he'd built for the prince and his wife, keeping an eye out for wandering evil elements.

 What if you too had your very own kid brother, like Lakshman, constantly keeping vigil outside your door?